diskmanti/zero/README.md

 *** _Run this each time a VM is created or destroyed_ ***

 The hosts info must be updated and ssh keys configured.
-Change to *vagrant-zero* directory and run the following as your user (root not required).
+Change to *zero* directory and run the following as your user (root not required).

 Update hosts files.